grave019/ProfessionalPortfolio/README.md

 ### 2. Web Development Tools

-   To design this portfolio I used mainly CSS with flexboxes and html.
-As I become more accomplished this portfolio will evolve in the coming weeks and years to better reflect my skills and development.
+   To design this portfolio I used mainly CSS with Mobile First in mind.
+In the coming weeks I will be coming up with a redesign of the page to better showcase my skills.
 Thank you for taking the time view my page.

 ### 3. Images of the live Site